 As a bit of a corollary to that, we recommend potentially slowing down, maybe relaxing in a resort with your family, enjoying some family time.
 Particularly at the Disney Vacation Club resorts, you can find great, under-utilized community rooms, where you can watch television, play board games, etc. I can’t speak to how ‘crowded’ these rooms get on Thanksgiving, but I often take my laptop down to these rooms on regular Walt Disney World trips, and I’m typically the only one in the room.

-Beyond that, if you want a “Distinctly Patriotic” Thanksgiving (it’s an American holiday, so this is the best we’ve got), we recommend doing Hall of Presidents, American Adventure, The Muppets Present…Great Moments in American History, and DINOSAUR!
+Beyond that, if you want a “Distinctly Patriotic” Thanksgiving (it’s an American holiday, so this is the best we’ve got), we recommend doing Hall of Presidents, American Adventure, MuppetVision 3D, Country Bear Jamboree, and DINOSAUR!
 (What is more patriotic than capturing a dinosaur?!)

 There’s a persistent misconception that Thanksgiving, Christmas, and the Super Bowl are among the least busy days of the year because “everyone stays at home with their family” (or in the case of the Super Bowl, substitute ‘beer’ for ‘family’).
 This is about as false as false gets.

 Have you done Thanksgiving at Walt Disney World?
 Any restaurant recommendations?
-Any other tips?
+Any other tips to avoid crowds or experience the best aspects of the holiday in the parks?
 Do you agree or disagree with our advice?
 Share any questions, tips, or additional thoughts you have in the comments!